dgpetrie/draft-petrie-vcon/vcon_charter.md

 For the first force the key is knowing what information exists, where it comes from, and being able to protect it appropriately.
 Or being able to refer to conversations without exposing their contents or assure suitable redaction has been performed.
 For the second force the key is being able to integrate data between multiple systems (phones, chat systems, email, etc.), move data when transitioning from one software or provider to another, and so on.
 There is a lot of conversational data already being exchanged, but using proprietary formats and per-case engineered exchange solutions, from using FTP and other legacy components, to file naming conventions, and so on.
-There are also three open source systems implementing vCon.
+There are also open source systems implementing vCon which may yield input to the requirements.

-The working group will define a JSON-based container for conversational data, along with mechanisms to protect the integrity and privacy of data in the container.
-The group may also work on new media types to support analysis, annotation or transcription, in case such media types do not exist today.
-Transport and storage are not in scope, nor are APIs.
+TODO:
+Communicaitons System -> Data Owner/Consumer
+Data Owner/Consumer -> Analysis or Storage Services Analysis Services -> Data Consumer

 ## Use Case 1: Contact Center Data Exchange